DeveloPassion/knowii-voice-ai-docs/docs/user-guide/advanced-settings.md

 - Monitor disk space if saving audio files
 - Use "Limit History" to prevent excessive disk usage
 - Combine "Start Hidden" and "Launch on Startup" for seamless background operation
-- Disable the overlay during screen recordings or presentations
+- Disable the overlay during screen recordings, presentations, or screen sharing
+- Use corner positions for the overlay if center positions interfere with your work

 ## Related Documentation